 So, Is a landlord competent enough to assess the risk from Legionella?

-Legionella bacteria thrives at temperatures between 20°C and 50°C. This means that one of the key control measures for minimising Legionella’s risk is to make sure that cold water is cold (i.e., below 20°C), and the hot water is hot (above 50°C).
+Legionella bacteria thrives at temperatures between 20°C and 50°C. This means that one of the key legionella control measures for minimising Legionella’s risk in hot and cold water systems is testing to make sure that cold water is cold (i.e., below 20°C), and the hot water is hot (above 50°C).

-The risk of Legionella for this property type is extremely low.
+The Legionella risk for this property type is extremely low.
 The reason for this is that most taps in the property will be opened regularly, so there is a good constant flow of water, which ensures a full turnover of the water there.
-The hot water system should be kept at an operational temperature of 60°C (instant delivery heater 50°C).
+Hot water systems should be kept at an operational temperature of 60°C (instant delivery heater 50°C).
 All connected redundant pipework should be removed, ensuring no dead ends.

-Combine this with an information sheet on cleaning shower heads regularly and, you have assessed the risk and minimised the chance of legionella bacteria proliferating.
-This risk assessment could be replicated for other properties of a similar configuration.
+Combine this with an information sheet on cleaning shower heads regularly and, you have assessed the risk and minimised the chance of exposure to legionella bacteria proliferating.
+This risk assessment could be replicated for a landlords other properties of a similar configuration.

-In larger properties, the risk assessment should be based on the usage of the individual rooms; for example, there may be a guest bathroom that is used infrequently, just when guests are staying.
+In larger properties, a legionella risk assessment should be based on the usage of the individual rooms; for example, there may be a guest bathroom that is used infrequently, just when guests are staying.

 Little used water outlets such as taps and showers can be a breeding ground for legionella bacteria.
-To counteract this, put a flushing regime in place with the occupants.
+To counteract this, put a flushing regime in place with the occupants or tenants.
 Taps should be opened once a week to flush out the system.
-If the water in the guest bathroom is heated independently, the water should be heated to an operational temperature above 50 degrees C before the hot water taps are flushed.
+If the water in the guest bathroom is heated independently, the water should be heated to an operational temperature above 50 degrees Celcius before the hot water taps are flushed.

 Things are a little different for commercial properties.
 Depending on the property/properties’ size, it would be prudent to have a professional assessment undertaken.
 Your chosen consultant credentials need to be competent and experienced in the sector your property sits in, therefore, due diligence is highly recommended.